Module 18: "Leveling Up" Your Instruction

 What do we mean by “voice”?
 The best way to understand it is to see it in action.
 Here are four examples of youth using their voices to speak out and to effect change in their communities.

 As an 11-year old, Marley Dias was frustrated at the lack of books that showed characters like her.
-She decided to start a campaign that collected books with black girls as the main characters.
+She decided to start a campaign that collected books with Black girls as the main characters.
 Not only has she collected over 9000 books which she has donated to communities, but she has also developed the 1000 Black Girl Books Resource Guide to help youth, educators, and librarians find those books.
-She is currently touring the country talking to educators, legislators, and others about how to increase the pipeline of diverse books.
+After the creation of the resource, she toured the country to speak to educators, legislators and others about how to increase the pipeline of diverse books.
+She is currently a student at Harvard University.

 In this video, fourth-grade students in Ms. Nwoye’s class at Stedwick Elementary School in Montgomery County, Maryland speak out against racism and the harmful impact it has on youth.